+Students should discuss a plan to take a leave of absence with their advisor and then the program director.
 A leave of absence requires completion of a Leave of Absence Request form (available on SON website) as well as signature of the PhD Program Director and the student's advisor(s).
-Students on LOA are not eligible for student health insurance and should explore the effects of LOA status on loan deferment.
+Students on LOA are not eligible for student health insurance and should explore the effects of LOA status on federal aid and/or loan deferment.